Ken "Snakehips" Johnson

 From 1938 the band started broadcasting on BBC Radio, recorded their first discs and appeared in an early television broadcast.
 Increasingly popular, they were employed as the house band at the Café de Paris, an upmarket and fashionable nightclub located in a basement premises below a cinema.
 A German bombing raid on London in March 1941 hit the cinema, killing at least 34 and injuring dozens more.
 Johnson and one of the band's saxophonists were among those killed; several other band members were injured.

 The West Indian Dance Orchestra were the leading swing band in Britain at the time, well-known and popular through their radio broadcasts, but their impact was more social than musical.
-As leader of an mainly black orchestra playing the most up-to-date music of the time, Johnson was seen as a pioneer for black musical leaders in the UK.
+As leader of a mainly black orchestra playing the most up-to-date music of the time, Johnson was seen as a pioneer for black musical leaders in the UK.
 When the band broke up after Johnson's death, the members had an impact on the nature and sound of British jazz.
-In 1940 he began a relationship with Gerald Hamilton, a man twenty years older than he.
+In 1940 Johnson had begun a relationship with Gerald Hamilton, a man twenty years his senior.
 After Johnson's death Hamilton never travelled without a framed photograph of him, always referring to him as "my husband".